 To wonder and to ask questions inevitably leads to more thoughtfulness and understanding.
 There’s been lots of litter on our playground which the children decided to clean up.
 They suggested to make a trash truck to not only gather all the trash but to show and display what people leave behind on our earth.

 This would be the perfect time to take your children on a field trip to the landfill.
 After at least watching a video about landfills and recycling, we’ve decided to reuse our found trash.
-The children suggested we’d make signs to remind people not to litter on our playground and we collaged our trash into signs that say: “Don’t be a litterbug!”.
+The children suggested we’d make signs to remind people not to litter on our playground and we collaged our trash into signs and a playground banner that say: “Don’t be a litterbug!”.

 - Matboard from your local framer or cardboard